The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 The teams will be split into 12 groups of four teams.
 The top two in each group, as well as the eight best third-placed teams, will progress to a knockout round of 32 teams.

-With the increased number of teams, the number of matches in the World Cup finals will increase from 64 to 104.
+With the increase in teams, the number of matches in the World Cup finals will rise from 64 to 104.

 World Cup 2026 group stage